MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | Fixed Font Size | `number` | Sets the font size of the text when `Auto Fit` is disabled. |
 | Visible | `boolean` | Determines if the Text Gizmo is visible to players. |

+**Notes**:
+- When using fixed font size, the rendered size of text is a combination of the fixed font size and the scale properties of the text gizmo itself

 **Typescript**: Text Gizmos are referenced as the `TextGizmo` class with the following properties.

 ```ts